SmartDevPK/PKPortfolio/notes/developer_Note.md

 - Implement ProjectServiceTest to verify addProject() inserts projects correctly
 - testAddProjectInsertsSuccessfully() asserts successful insertion into Portfolio table
 - Update developer_Note.md with usage instructions and method details for ProjectService

+### ProjectController Overview

+The ProjectController handles incoming HTTP requests related to project operations.
+It interacts with the ProjectService to perform database transactions.

+### Purpose

+To manage request flow between the user interface and backend services

+To validate incoming data

+To handle user actions like adding a project

+Methods
+addProject()

+Handles POST requests to add new projects into the system.

+Flow:

+Check request method

+Retrieve and sanitize input data

+Create a Project object

+Pass project data to ProjectService

+Output result or error message

+### Expected Data Fields

+name: Project name

+description: Project description

+heading: Project heading

+### Dependencies

+ProjectService.php

+Project.php